atk4/data/README.md

 Foreign keys and Relation are bread and butter of RDBMS.
 While it makes sense in "Persistence", not all databases support Relations.

 Agile Data takes a different approach by introducing "References".
-It allows you to define relationships between Domain Models that can work with non-relational databases, yet allow you to perform various operations such as importing or aggregating fields. (use of JOIN is explained below)
+It enables you to define relationships between Domain Models that can work with non-relational databases, while allowing you to perform various operations such as importing or aggregating fields. (use of JOIN is explained below)

 ![GitHub release](docs/images/import-field.gif)